Introduction to APG Typologies

-Typologies work is the study of methods, techniques and trends of money laundering and terrorist financing.
+Typologies research is the study of methods, techniques and trends in money laundering and terrorist financing.
 The APG undertakes detailed and relevant typologies research to better understand the money laundering and terrorist financing environment in the Asia/Pacific region.
-Findings provide decision makers and operational experts with up-to-date empirical information in order that they may develop policies and strategies to combat these threats.
+Conclusions and findings of the research provide decision-makers, policy experts and law enforcement authorities with up-to-date empirical information to develop strategies to combat these threats.

-The APG's typologies framework includes processes for collection and analysis of information and case studies, and for sharing this information within the APG membership and with the private sector.
+The APG's typologies framework includes processes for collection and analysis of information and case studies, and for sharing this information within the APG membership, the global AML/CFT network and with the private sector.

-The following examples taken from APG research provide a few key money laundering and terrorist financing methods, techniques, schemes and instruments:
+The following examples provide a few key money laundering and terrorist financing methods, techniques, schemes and instruments:

 Association with corruption (bribery, proceeds of corruption & instances of corruption undermining AML/CFT measures): Corruption (bribery of officials) to facilitate money laundering by undermining AML/CFT measures, including possible influence by politically exposed persons (PEPs): eg investigating officials or private sector compliance staff in banks being bribed or influenced to allow money laundering to take place.